Wage and Hour Violations

 Can my employer change my job duties without my consent?

 In most cases, employers have the right to change job duties as long as the changes don't violate your contract, state or federal labor laws, or result in discrimination.
 However, if the change significantly alters your role or violates agreed-upon terms, you may want to discuss the situation with an attorney.
+Knowing when a change translates to constructive dismissal or breach of contract may require legal insight, especially if you've signed an employment agreement outlining specific duties or titles.